Qatar defiant as demands deadline approaches

-Doha (CNN)Qatar said it's prepared to "face whatever consequences" as a deadline nears for it to meet a list of demands by Saudi Arabia, the United Arab Emirates, Bahrain and Egypt.
+- Qatar given 10 days to meet a list of demands, including shutting Al Jazeera

+Doha (CNN)Saudi Arabia, the United Arab Emirates, Bahrain and Egypt agreed to extend the deadline by 48 hours for Qatar to respond to a list of demands from the Saudi-led coalition, according to the Saudi Ministry of Foreign Affairs.

+The request for an extension came from the Emir of Kuwait, who has been acting as a mediator between the coalition and Qatar.
+Shiekh Sabah Al Ahmed Al Sabah made the request after receiving assurances from the Qataris that they would deliver their response to him by Monday, the original deadline.

+Qatari officials will hand deliver the Emir an official response to the demands Monday, state-run Qatar News Agency said.

-The four Arab states last month gave Qatar 10 days to meet a list of demands, with the deadline expiring Monday.
+Foreign ministers from the four Arab states are scheduled to meet in Cairo on Wednesday.
+The coalition last month gave Qatar 10 days to meet a list of demands, with an original deadline of Monday.

-During a trip to Rome on Saturday, Qatar's foreign minister told reporters the list was "made to be rejected."

-Qatar is not afraid of any actions that could be taken against it, Sheikh Mohammed bin Abdulrahman Al-Thani said.

-"There is no fear ...
-Qatar is prepared to face whatever consequences," he told reporters.

 The list includes 13 preconditions to ending Qatar's isolation, including shutting down the country's state-funded Al Jazeera news network and reducing ties with Iran.

 Saudi Arabia's Foreign Minister Adel al-Jubeir called the list "non-negotiable" last week.
+But over the weekend, Qatar's foreign minister said the list was "made to be rejected," adding that Qatar is not afraid of any actions that could be taken against it.

+"There is no fear ...
+Qatar is prepared to face whatever consequences," Sheikh Mohammed bin Abdulrahman Al-Thani said.

 The countries accuse Qatar of supporting terrorism and destabilizing the Gulf region.